JonMuller/gerbers/tenax-XIAO/README.md

+###Update as of 03/06/23###
+I had some of these made and I built one.
+Pics to follow when I have a chance, but this is confirmed as working.
+No issues so far.
+Displays and all.
+I will also try to post the basic ZMK files needed to get this up and running.
+###End update####

 Modified the original from a direct pin setup to a matrix with XIAO controllers.
 Removed the TRRS, added power switch (Note the board will not charge unless the power switch is in the on position) and added a place to connect a battery.

 Original can be found here: https://github.com/toniz4/tenax